bhuisgen/neon-webdocs/docs/neon/configuration/loader/modules/parsers/json/index.md

     Default:        -
 ```

-The resource to load an item extracted.
+The sub-resource to load when an item is extracted from the main resource.

 **Example:**